arturo-kon/github-search-rails/README.md

 Filtering by language is also an option, along with appropriate pagination.

-It can sort by stars, forks and updated in ascending or descending order.
+It can sort by stars or forks in ascending or descending order.

 Gems